yellowtree/geoip-detect/readme.txt

 * Be careful to comply to the applicable laws.
 For example Regulation (EU) 2018/302 (going into effect 03 Dec 2018)...
 * If you need to get the user's timezone, it is more accurate to use JS solutions.

 **System Requirements**: You will need at least PHP 7.2.
-If you use the plugin WooCommerce, you'll need at least 3.9.0
+If you use the plugin WooCommerce, you'll need at least WooCommerce 3.9.0 .

 *GDPR: See [Is this plugin GDPR-compliant?](https://github.com/yellowtree/geoip-detect/wiki/FAQ#is-this-plugin-gdpr-compliant)*